Alimony

 Long-term

-A marriage that lasts 17 years or more
+A marriage having a duration of 20 years or more

 When it comes to alimony in Florida, not all cases result in alimony.
 However, it is important to understand each type of alimony that may be possible.
 One of the ways Hughes Law Group can help you is by explaining in detail the different types of alimony.
 These types of alimony include: